nutanix-japan/nai-llm/docs/iep/index.md

 - 3 x Control plane nodes
 - 4 x Worker nodes
-- 1 x GPU node (with a minimum of 40GB of RAM and 16 vCPUs)
+- 1 x GPU node (with a minimum of 40GB of RAM and 16 vCPUs based on ``llama3-8B`` LLM model)

-We will deploy the GPT-in-a-Box v2 NVD Reference App - backed by llama3-8B model.
+We will deploy the GPT-in-a-Box v2 NVD Reference App - backed by ``llama3-8B`` model.

 The following is the flow of the NAI lab: